+A desired future is one where the spatial injustices of the past are rectified.
 The Walking and Cycling strategy aligns well with this approach in both the physical mobility and spatial proximity aspects.
 The alignment with the former is direct in that the strategy aims to improve and encourage more active mobility, and indirectly with the latter in that it advocates for better spatial planning practices to make shorter trips attractive by means of walking and cycling.
+The success of the Strategy in encouraging higher levels of walking and cycling therefore also depends on the success in bringing more people closer to their places of employment, education, recreation and social interactions; in other words effective, sustainable land use transformation.

-14 Lyons et al (2024) - Triple Access Planning for Uncertain Futures - A Handbook for Practitioners.
+31 Lyons et al (2024) - Triple Access Planning for Uncertain Futures - A Handbook for Practitioners.